htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/tech-stack.md

 {{<section title="Developing Tools">}}

 For the developing process, we used the **"MEVN" stack**, which consists of widely used and good documented tools to build a web application with **HTML, CSS and Javascript**.
+The tool that we worked the most with from this stack was Vue.js, since it is easy to learn and had the advantage of being reactive.

 **[MongoDB](https://www.mongodb.com/)**
-* database
+* document based database

 **[Express.js](https://expressjs.com/)**
-* extends Node.js
+* JavaScript web framework that extends Node.js

 **[Vue.js](https://v3.vuejs.org/)**
 * front-end Javascript framework